harshita2201301024/obsidian/data/Daily Notes/2025/January/06-January-2025-Monday.md

 Delegation Signatures background color and spacing Delegation Signatures Mobile Button and spacing and background color

-2. Send a Email to Rahul
+1. Send a Email to Rahul
-3. Apply for office leaves
+2. Apply for office leaves
-4. Pay 15000 aed to Pankaj ji
+3. Pay 15000 aed to Pankaj ji
-5. Photographer
+4. Photographer
-6. Cockroach Kill
+6. Call motin and ask him to come at 11 am

 Here's your updated schedule with the gym session from 7:30 PM - 9:30 PM: